Russia calls for fair investigation of tycoon held in Cambodia

 It said it had conveyed that message to the Cambodian Foreign Ministry and was closely watching developments.

-Polonsky’s company, Mirax Group, experienced serious problems during the financial crisis and has been reorganized under the name Potok.
+Polonsky’s company, Mirax Group, experienced serious problems during the financial crisis and has been reorganised under the name Potok.

 The flamboyant tycoon is perhaps best known outside Russia for an incident in 2011 in which Russian billionaire Alexander Lebedev threw a punch at him during a television talk show.
 (Writing by Steve Gutterman; Editing by Pravin Char)